tdammers/ghc-wiki/newcomers-tutorial.md

   this-and-that in more detail please?"
 So don't be alarmed or discouraged;
   this is normal and part of the process, and absolutely does not mean your contributions aren't welcome.
 They very much are.
-In a similar spirit, the review queue tends to be quite long, so please do be patient.
+In a similar spirit, the review queue tends to be quite long, so please be patient.
 - Once the reviewers are sufficiently happy with your patch, it will be merged into `master`, and make its way into an upcoming GHC release.
 There is nothing you need to do for this to happen yourself, though please do holler